Neurips2022-anonymous-submission/Neurips2022-APT/README.md

 - `pip install -r requirements.txt`
 - `conda install -c conda-forge rdkit=2019.09.2`

 In addition, CUDA 10.0 has been used in our project.
-Although not all dependen  cies are mentioned in the installation instruction links above, you can find most of the libraries in the package repository of a regular Linux distribution
+Although not all dependencies are mentioned in the installation instruction links above, you can find most of the libraries in the package repository of a regular Linux distribution

 ## File folders